sashaDoubov/info-theory-blog/main.md

 These are both very good questions.
 For Question 1, the answer is that this isn't a practical code but instead a code for the "average case".
 This is reasonable because we can prove that when you observe a lot of events/symbols in a sequence, it becomes very likely that the frequency of the symbols will match your distribution.
 For example, Bob can reasonably expect to get around 1/100 days of rain if he stays in Nevada for 1 million days.

 Question 2 is a key insight into what entropy is actually measuring.
 One can think of entropy as the amount of uncertainty about something.
 Intuitively, it's harder to compress random sequences than patterned ones, because you can't leverage any patterns in the random sequences!
-For a discrete set of symbols, variables that come from a uniform distribution (each symbol is equally likely), are the ones that have highest entropy, ie: the highest uncertainty/information.
+For a discrete set of symbols, variables that come from a uniform distribution (each symbol is equally likely), are the ones that have highest entropy, i.e, the highest uncertainty/information.

 ## KL Divergence and Cross Entropy